 Not fully understanding how to react to such creativity and inspiration, I fell back on the emotional response you find so frequently working with young people and laughed out loud.

-In October last year, in between commentary at the Rugby World Cup in Japan, Sir Clive Woodward (Apex2100 Director of Sport) dashed back and forth across time zones to the IB conference in Abu Dhabi to present the, “Serious Fun”, programme.
+In October last year, in between commentary at the Rugby World Cup in Japan, Sir Clive Woodward (Apex2100 Director of Sport) dashed back and forth across time zones to the IB conference in Abu Dhabi to present his well-being programme.
 As a keynote speaker, he presented his philosophy of “peak performance” and described how it evolved into a well-being app being used by our athletes at Apex2100, where I am the performance director.
 We are currently collaborating with the IB to adapt the app content, so it can be piloted with twenty Primary Years Programme (PYP) and Middle Years Programme (MYP) schools in Fall 2020.

 “Today young people and adults of all ages are confronted with a deluge of inputs whether it is digital information from all parts of the world, expectations of parents and teachers or the general everyday pressures of life and school work.
 Competitive sports athletes are trained to manage all such inputs to deliver high performance by conditioning their body and mind for peak performance.
-The Serious Fun programme aims to equip learners with those same skills and attitudes through enquiry-based learning.”
+The serious fun programme aims to equip learners with those same skills and attitudes through enquiry-based learning.”

 — Sir Clive Woodward at the IB Global Conference Abu Dhabi